-The thing to keep in mind about when emails aren't being received by the customer is that MemberMouse only initiates the process of sending an email and can't control what happens after that.
-Once the email is sent, it's possible that something is misconfigured on the server or the email is getting blocked by the customer's spam filter.
+MemberMouse utilizes WordPress' built-in mailing functionality called wp_mail to send emails.
+When it seems that emails aren't being received by the customer keep in mind that MemberMouse is only initiating the process of sending an email being and has no involvement after that.
+If customers aren't receiving your emails, it's possible that WordPress mail isn't configured correctly or the email is getting blocked by the customer's spam filter.

 Here's more information on the Activity Log:

-If the activity log shows that the emails are attempting to be sent out this means that MemberMouse is functioning correctly and you'll need to work with your hosting provider to resolve any server issues or look into if the emails are being blocked by the customer.
+If the activity log shows that the emails were sent this means that MemberMouse is functioning correctly and you should proceed to the following steps to determine where the source of the problem is.

-If you've confirmed from the activity log that MemberMouse is sending out the email and you're not receiving them, it is most likely your server is blocking the emails from being sent.
-MemberMouse uses PHP mail to send emails.
+If you've confirmed from the activity log that MemberMouse is sending out the email, followed the steps to configure WordPress mail to use SMTP and you're not receiving them, it is most likely your server is blocking the emails from being sent.
+MemberMouse uses wp_mail to send emails.
 Follow these instructions to ensure that PHP Mail is configured correctly on your server:

 - Download this test script.